-Wide Games first appeared in 'Scouting for Boys', in the form of games like 'flag raiding'.
+Wide Games first appeared in 'Scouting for Boys', in the form of games like 'flag raiding' or 'English and French'.
 But what is a wide game?
 Quite literally, a game played over a wide geographical area, usually outdoors.

-There are 4 basic formats around which almost all wide games are based, and no matter how much they are 'dressed up' with themes, plotlines and scenarios, any wide game is sure to originate with one of these 4 basic formats!
-Because of this, wide games have to be 'dressed up' - given a plot, a theme, a purpose of some kind - not just seeming like running around for the sake of it (even if, in a sense, it is) or all the older girls (and some of the younger ones too) will see straight through it.
-If it is being done at a camp or holiday then the theme or location of the event should inspire the wide game - it may be a historical event which happened at that location - festivals, national events, or anniversaries, will give ideas too.
-There are books of wide games available, and ideas published online, which can give inspiration for plans to use or adapt to fit the purpose - but they will need to be adapted, and some more so than others - for they have to be shaped to suit the location, players, their age group, their abilities/skills, the weather and time of year, the presence/absence of daylight, the staff available etc - which are bound not to be an identical match for the set-up the author envisaged.
+There are 4 basic formats around which almost all wide games are based, and no matter how much they are 'dressed up' with themes, plot-lines and scenarios, any wide game is sure to originate with one of these 4 basic formats!
+Because of this, wide games have to be 'dressed up' - given a plot, a theme, a purpose of some kind - not just presented as running around for the sake of it (even if, in a sense, that's precisely what's happening) or all the older girls (and some of the younger ones too) will see straight through it.
+If it is being done at a camp or holiday then the theme or location of the event should inspire the wide game - it may be a historical event which happened at that location - festivals, national events, or anniversaries can give ideas, or a more general theme can give ideas too.
+There are books of wide games available, and ideas published online, which can give inspiration for plans to use or adapt to fit the purpose - but they will need to be adapted, and some more so than others - for they have to be shaped to suit the location, the players, their age group, their abilities/skills, the weather and time of year, the presence/absence of daylight, the staff available, the equipment available, the time available etc - which are bound not to be an identical match for the set-up the author envisaged or used.

 The 4 basic types of wide game are:

 Treasure Hunt: Participants follow a series of clues which lead them from place to place, until they reach the end of the trail where they discover the 'treasure'.